Mechanical Engineering (MS)

 |Master of Science Thesis or Paper in Mechanical Engineering 3|

 |Minimum Total Hours||30|

-The master of science degree must be completed with a 3.00 GPA or better for all graduate courses used to satisfy degree requirements and all academic work attempted in graduate studies.
+The master of science degree must be completed with a 3.00 GPA or better for all graduate courses used to satisfy degree requirements.
+Additionally, the master of science degree must be completed with a 3.00 GPA or better for all academic work attempted in graduate studies.

-Electives must be chosen so that at least one-half of the credits counted toward the degree, exclusive of thesis, are 600-level; at least 15 credit hours of coursework must be in ME.
+Electives must be chosen so that at least one-half of the credits counted toward the degree, exclusive of thesis, are 600-level; at least fifteen (15) credit hours of coursework must be in ME.